Yesvantpur–Delhi Sarai Rohilla AC Duronto Express: Traction

-Due to partial electrification, upon introduction until around 6 November 2017, the 12213 / 14 Yesvantpur–Delhi Sarai Rohilla Duronto Express was hauled by a Krishnarajapuram-based WDP-4B/WDP-4D from Yesvantpur Junction up to handing over to a Lallaguda-based WAP-7 which would power the train up to its destination Delhi Sarai Rohilla.
+Due to partial electrification, upon introduction until around 6 November 2017, the 12213 / 14 Yesvantpur–Delhi Sarai Rohilla Duronto Express was hauled by a Krishnarajapuram-based WDP-4B/WDP-4D and WDM-3D from Yesvantpur Junction up to handing over to a Lallaguda-based WAP-7 which would power the train up to its destination Delhi Sarai Rohilla.

 With progressive electrification, it started being hauled end to end haul by a Lallaguda-based WAP-7 locomotive.

 Ever since SWR's Krishnarajapuram (KJM) shed received WAP-7 locomotives, this train is being hauled end to end by a Krishnarajapuram-based WAP-7 locomotive.